Janet Street-Porter: Personal life

 The Clerkenwell house commissioned by Janet Street-Porter.
 It was designed for her by Piers Gough in 1987.
 She sold it in 2001.

-While studying architecture she married fellow student and photographer Tim Street-Porter.
-They were together until 1975 when she went on to marry Time Out editor Tony Elliott.
-Her third marriage was to film director Frank Cvitanovich, who was 19 years her senior, before her final brief marriage in her fifties to 27-year-old David Sorkin.
+Street-Porter has been married five times.
+While studying architecture she married fellow student and photographer Tim Street-Porter, with whom she stayed until 1975 when she went on to marry Time Out editor Tony Elliott.
+Her third marriage was to film director Frank Cvitanovich, who was 19 years her senior, before a brief marriage in her fifties to 27-year-old David Sorkin.
 Before marrying Sorkin, she lived with DEF II presenter Normski for four years.
+In 1999, she began a long-term relationship with restaurateur Peter Spanton, who became her fifth husband on 31 January 2026.
+She has no children but has spoken frankly about having two abortions in the 1960s.

-Since 1999, she has been in a relationship with restaurateur Peter Spanton.
-She has no children.
 She currently lives in Haddiscoe in Norfolk, as well as in Kent and London.
 She previously had a home in Nidderdale, North Yorkshire.
 An active member of the Nidderdale community, she contributed her time and energy to a number of local causes.
 She was the president of the Burley Bridge Association, leading a campaign for a crossing over the River Wharfe, linking North and West Yorkshire.